semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-its-debts.md

 Fortunately, **if you are using the pre-configured docker-based Elasticsearch cluster I provided you in the Github repository, this configuration is already set.**

 So, for example, let's say that we want to know how old the character of the "Stark" house will be in 16 years.
-What we need to do, is to create a script-evaluated field, named `future_age`, calculated from the `age` field.
+What we need to do, is create a script-evaluated field, named `future_age`, calculated from the `age` field.
 All we have to do, is to add `16` to the `age` field.

-With scripting, there is two ways to select a field from an existing document.
+With scripting, there are two ways to select a field from an existing document.

 - Using `doc['name_of_the_field'].value`, is **faster but has a higher memory usage**, and is **limited to fields that have a single value**, and **single terms.**
 For us, that would mean that we cannot use the `doc` notation on fields such as `tags` (it is an array), or `biography` (it is not single term field).